 “If you don’t design your own life plan, chances are you’ll fall into someone else’s plan.
 And guess what they have planned for you?
 Not much.” ~ Jim Rohn

 Setting actionable goals is key to taking charge of your life.
-Setting goals allows you to be purposeful with your life.
+Setting goals allow you to be purposeful with your life.
 Moreover, as you accomplish the various goals you set for yourself, you have that sense of accomplishment.
 This then gives you the strength to handle the tougher stuff that comes your way.

 But just writing down a list of goals is not enough.
 You need an actual plan for achieving those goals.